tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 ldax RP  00 RP1 010  Load data value at the register pair address (B:C(RP=00) or D:E(RP=01)), into register A. shld a   00 100 010  Store data value from memory location: a(hb:lb), to register L. Store value at: a + 1, to register H.

+Branching:
 cpi #    11 111 110  Compare # to A. Store true or false into compareResult.
 jnc a    11 010 010  Jump if not carry bit, i.e. if carry bit value is 0, false, not set. jmp a    11 000 011  Unconditional jump. jz  a    11 001 010  If compareResult is true, jump to address (a = lb hb).

+Logical and bitwise:
+ani #    11 100 110  AND # (immediate db) with register A.
+ora R    10 110 SSS  OR register R, with register A. xra R    10 101 SSS  Exclusive OR, the register(R) with register A. rrc      00 001 111  Rotate accumulator right by shift right 1 bit, and wrapping the last bit to the first position.
+Need to handle carry bit.

+Increment and decrement:
 inr D    00 DDD 101  Increment a register.
 To do, set flags: ZSPA. dcr D    00 DDD 101  Decrement a register.
 To do, set flags: ZSPA. inx RP   00 RP0 011  Increment a register pair (a 16 bit value): B:C, D:E, H:L. To do: increment the stack pointer.

-ani #    11 100 110  AND # (immediate db) with register A.
-ora R    10 110 SSS  OR register R, with register A. xra R    10 101 SSS  Exclusive OR, the register(R) with register A. rrc      00 001 111  Rotate accumulator right by shift right 1 bit, and wrapping the last bit to the first position.
-Need to handle carry bit.
+Arithmetic:
 dad RP   00 RP1 001  16 bit add.
 Add register pair(RP, B:C or D:E) to H:L. And set carry bit.

+Process:
 hlt      01 110 110  Halt processor.
 nop      00 000 000  No operation.
 I added a delay: delay(100).
 out pa   11 010 011  Write the accumulator data out to port a.
 I'm using this opcode to write custom log messages such as echoing the registers.